amilliongoals/Customer-Service-Query-AI/README.md

 Steps Completed

 1)Acquired data sets

 2)Established coding environment in Google Colab, shifting from Kaggle to experience new tools and prepare for practice with Google Gemini and rest/gain experience with their new co-pilot coming out

-3)Connected with OpenAI key - tested connection in notebook 4)Working on cleaning text file
+3)Connected with OpenAI key - tested connection in a notebook

+4)Working on cleaning text file

     -Determined effective normalization and cleaning procedures e.g , keeping capitalization, removing html, removing specific symbols.

 5) Train a chatbot around a set of return policy data

 6) Have it take the role of Customer Service to advise the policy given a scenario prompt

 **Pivot Point**